Conjugation and declension of "bottle" in English

 Conditional Perfect Continuous

-I would have been bottling
+I wouldn't have been bottlingyou wouldn't have been bottling

-he/she/it would have been bottling
+he/she/it wouldn't have been bottling

-we would have been bottling
+we wouldn't have been bottling

-you would have been bottling
+you wouldn't have been bottling

-they would have been bottling
+they wouldn't have been bottling

 Participles